xbais/assignment_lulea-university/README.md

 ---

-## Data Usage
+## Data & Code Usage
-**Some files were provided by Lulea University, Sweden.
-If you want to use the code / work in your work, you will need to take additional consent from Lulea University of Technology, Sweden.
-Please refrain from using provided code / methodolgy in any research publication.**
+- **Some files were provided by Lulea University, Sweden.**
+- **If you want to use the code / work in your work, you will need to take additional consent from Lulea University of Technology, Sweden.**
+- **Please refrain from using provided code / methodolgy in any research publication.**
+- **Some code has been borrowed from other Github repositories and linked as a submodule in this repo, due credits should be given to the respective auhors.**